 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
-The practice manager was the identified lead for safeguarding in the practice.
-They had completed safeguarding training during April 2017.
+The provider was the interim lead for safeguarding in the practice, pending the recruitment of a new practice manager.
+They had completed safeguarding training during May 2017.